goktuggokyilmaz/VocaVerse/README.md

-As a part of our Sabanci University 2023 Fall term Mobile Application Development course CS310 Me my group mates succesfully develop a basic vocabulary game.
+*CS310 Mobile Application Development Project - Sabanci University, Fall 2023* Team Members:

+Göktuğ Gökyılmaz
+Yağmur Dolunay
+Osman Berk An

+Overview:
+VocabMaster Pro is an advanced vocabulary game developed as part of the CS310 Mobile Application Development course at Sabanci University.
+This application aims to provide users with an interactive and enjoyable way to enhance their vocabulary across various domains.